jflamy/owlcms4/docs/Refereeing.md

 ## Arduino-Based Devices

-Arduino boards are an affordable way to build your own devices.
+If you want devices that can provide feedback, then you can build your own using an Arduino board.
+Commercially available pre-built devices using the same protocol are also being developed.

 See [this page](https://github.com/owlcms/owlcms-firmata/tree/main/README.md) for working timekeeper, referee, and jury setups.
 Both the firmware that runs on the Arduino *and* the software that interfaces with owlcms are provided.
 There is actually nothing to program.

 For example, a fully IWF-compliant design for the referee box is shown below.
 You can simply omit any part you don't need.
 For example, in the refereeing diagram below, if you don't want an external down signal light and buzzer, you can ignore the two relays on the left-hand side.
 And if you need to arrange the connections, there is no need to change the firmware or the interface program, a simple change to a configuration file will do.

 ![refereeBox](img/MQTT/refereeBoxDown.png)

 owlcms uses the MQTT protocol used in Internet-Of-Things automation and monitoring applications to talks to the devices.
 See the [MQTT](MQTT) page for more details and for schematics that you can use for your own devices.
-Commercially available pre-built devices using the same protocol are also being developed.